foo-software/foo-api/packages/foo-api-docs/README.md

 ## Deployment

+**UPDATE**: The below is no longer true, we now host the docs site as part of Foo at `https://www.foo.software/docs`.
+Keeping the notes below for future reference.

 In order to use the below command, the correct settings for [`@foo-software/s3-directory-sync-cli`](https://github.com/foo-software/s3-directory-sync-cli) need to be configured.
 Refer to the [.github/workflows/deployDocs.yml](../../.github/workflows/deployDocs.yml) for a better understanding.

 ```